-- The wage subsidy covers the cost of a co-op student’s salary by up to 50% to a maximum of $5,000 and up to 70% to a maximum of $7,000 for students and under-represented groups including: women in STEM, indigenous students, persons with disabilities and newcomers.
+- The wage subsidy covers the cost of a co-op student’s salary by up to 75% to a maximum of $7,000.

 - The company must not recruit and retain friends or family members as participants to the co-op wage subsidy program, or have a sufficient nepotism policy in place.